justicedemocrats/new-site/src/pages/candidates/vanessa-adia.md

 donationLink: 'https://secure.actblue.com/donate/jdadia#'
 outcome: Won
 image: /img/jd_site_vanessaadia_550x600_061218.jpg
-blurb: >
+blurb: >-
   As a working mother and teacher, Vanessa is committed to ensuring that families come before profits in our government.
-She will fight for the issues that are important to all families-- public education, health care, and an economy where everyone can succeed and support their families.
+She will fight for the issues that are important to all families — public education, health care, and an economy where everyone can succeed and support their families.
 ---